The Complete Guide to Preparing Your Data for AI Success

 Step 3: Data Transformation and Structuring

-Once the data is clean, the next step is organizing it into a usable format that the AI model can understand.
+Once cleaned, data must be transformed into a structured format that models can interpret.
 This involves converting raw or unstructured data (e.g., text, images) into structured forms like tables or matrices.

 Key Techniques: